strapi/documentation/docs/developer-docs/latest/developer-resources/database-apis-reference/rest/relations.md

 ## `connect`

-Using `connect` in the body of a request performs a partial update, adding specified relations.
+Using `connect` in the body of a request performs a partial update, connecting the specified relations.

 `connect` accepts either a shorthand or a longhand syntax.
 In the following examples, numbers refers to entity ids: